SamOBrienOlinger/drf-spoodle-space/README.md

 - 💻 **[Frontend GitHub repo](https://github.com/SamOBrienOlinger/spoodle-space-pp5)**

 ---
 > 🚧 **Site is Available on Desktop, but Temporarily Unavailable on Mobile Devices.
 This is due a necessary Database Migration as a result of ElephantSQL's End of Life.
 The website has since been moved to Heroku's PostgreSQL database service**

+> I am actively working to restore full functionality for use on mobile devices as quickly as possible.
+I am also evaluating a wide range of other relational database management systems to ensure the website has a robust and scalable infrastructure for the future.

+> **Thank you for your patience.
+I appreciate your understanding.**
 >
 ---